mongodb-ps/ce-bsb-mongoshrc/README.md

-# MongoDB mongoshrc Plugin Library
+# .mongoshrc.js

-This library provides utility functions for the MongoDB `mongosh` shell, extending its capabilities with additional commands for database administration, log monitoring, and more.
+This plugin provides utility functions for the MongoDB `mongosh` shell, extending its capabilities with additional commands for database administration, log monitoring, and more.

 ## Table of Contents